lightbulb12294/CSI2P-II-Mini/README.md

 | rem    | `rd`     | `rs1`    | `rs2`    | Perform `rs1%rs2` and save the result into `rd`. | 60     |

 - Note that both `rs1` and `rs2` can be a register or a value.
 However, `rd` must be a valid register.
-- All operands should be separated by a comma.
+- All operands should be separated by a space.
 - **Important: Using the first 8 registers has no penalty.
 However, using other registers would double the instruction cycle.**
-  - For example, `add r0, r1, r7` cost 10 cycles, while `add r8, r0, r23` cost 20 cycles.
+  - For example, `add r0 r1 r7` cost 10 cycles, while `add r8 r0 r23` cost 20 cycles.

 ## Variables